Table of Contents

 Industry reports show that Power BI dominates global BI adoption, used by over 60% of organizations implementing business intelligence tools, according to TrustRadius and Datanyze (2024).
 Its low entry cost and user-friendly interface make it the go-to option for startups and mid-sized companies.

-Meanwhile, Looker’s adoption has grown by 20% year-over-year, especially among enterprise-level organizations migrating to cloud-native platforms.
-With the expansion of Google Cloud’s data ecosystem, Looker’s role in real-time analytics and centralized governance continues to rise.
-The global BI market itself is expected to reach $50 billion by 2030, as businesses move toward data democratization — giving more employees access to trusted analytics tools.
+Meanwhile, the Looker adoption has grown 20% from year to year, especially among organizations at corporate level migrating to cloud platforms.
+As Google Cloud’s data ecosystem expands, Looker’s role continues in real -time analysis and centralized governance to grow.
+The global BI market is expected to reach $ 50 billion by 2030, as businesses go against data democracy – giving more employees access to reliable analysis tools.

 Join Our Online Digital Marketing Course & Learn the Fundamentals!